Due to the COVID-19 national emergency, you can still apply for health insurance coverage through Covered California through May 15.

 A: A special-enrollment period is also known as a qualifying event, such as loss of insurance coverage, marriage or birth of a baby or adoption of a child.
 When an individual experiences a qualifying event, they are able to sign up for health insurance outside of the open enrollment period.
 California has designated the coronavirus pandemic as a qualifying event.

 A: Throughout California, you have a choice of buying insurance from at least two but as many as six private insurance companies, depending on where you live.

 In San Diego County, Scripps accepts many health plans available directly through health insurance brokers and Covered California.
-Scripps Clinic and Scripps Coastal Medical Center doctors are in-network providers on the Health Net HMO CommunityCare, Blue Shield HMO Trio and Blue Shield PPO health insurance plans that Covered California offers.
+Scripps Clinic and Scripps Coastal Medical Center doctors are in-network providers on the Health Net HMO CommunityCare, Blue Shield HMO Trio and Blue Shield PPO and Molina health insurance plans that Covered California offers.
 Not all providers are in all networks.

 A: Sliding-scale financial assistance is available if you cannot afford to pay the full cost of your premiums.
 Depending on your income and household size, you may qualify for government subsidies to help keep your out-of-pocket expenses down, including copayments, or tax credits to help reduce your monthly premiums if you cannot afford to pay for your full costs.

 Californians with limited incomes may be eligible for Medi-Cal.